pypy/pypy.org/posts/2021/09/open-ended-traces.md

 traces.
 The next time we trace such a function, we do so in a special mode.
 In that mode, hitting the trace limit behaves differently: Instead of stopping the tracer and throwing away the trace produced so far, we will use the unfinished trace to produce machine code.
+This trace corresponds to the first part of the function, but stops at a basically arbitrary point in the middle of the function.

-The question is what should happen when execution reaches the end of the unfinished trace.
+The question is what should happen when execution reaches the end of this unfinished trace.
 We want to be able to extend the trace from that point and add another piece of machine code, but not do that too eagerly to prevent lots and lots of machine code being generated.
 To achieve this behaviour we add a guard to the end of the unfinished trace, which will